-Pulmonologists are specialists in the respiratory system who diagnose, assist and treat patients with diseases such as pneumonia, tuberculosis, asthma, and chest related issues.
-Under certain circumstances, pulmonologists may move a patient to artificial life support systems when their respiratory system fails functioning effectively and also coordinate with cardiothoracic surgeons for complicated issues.
+Pulmonologists are specialists in the respiratory system who diagnose, assist and treat patients with diseases such as pneumonia, tuberculosis, asthma, and chest-related issues.
+Under certain circumstances, pulmonologists may move a patient to artificial life support systems when their respiratory system fails to function effectively and also coordinate with cardiothoracic surgeons for complicated issues.

 Shifa Department of Pulmonology

 Shifa Pulmonology department is equipped with the latest medical equipment, facilitating pulmonologists to utilize advanced testing techniques for precisely diagnosing any respiratory complication.
 The treatment provides comprehensive treatment for patients ailing from both common and complex respiratory issues of the lungs, trachea, internal airways and the chest area.
 The pulmonologists rely on minimally invasive techniques where possible to achieve reduced post-operation stress and faster recovery time.

 A trained and experienced team of pulmonologists treat respiratory complications of various natures, ranging from infectious and structural to being inflammatory or tumorous in nature.
 This necessitates the understanding of the cardiovascular system as well since the disease can also affect other organs of the body.
 In such medical cases, a team is formed with cardiovascular specialists who assist in the case with their relevant set of comprehensive expertise.